seud0nym/tch-gui-unhide/README.md

     - Turn SSH access on or off for the WAN/LAN
     - Configure an external syslog server
 - The **NAT Helpers** card is enabled where you can enable or disable ALG's for FTP, IRC, SIP, PPTP, RTSP, SNMP, TFTP and AMANDA
+- The ability to generate a QR Code for configuring **WiFi** has been fixed and made available by clicking on the SSID on the card, or by clicking the button underneath the WiFi password
 - The **xDSL Config** card is enabled where you can see xDSL core settings

 Some hidden screens included on the device are not enabled, mainly because they fail and cause issues in the GUI, or sometimes more work would be required to implement them than can be done with simple stream editing of the existing files.
 Some of them are only applicable to older versions of the firmware.